Product Analytics Table

 Ad Spend for Product = (Units Sold for Product / Units Sold for Ad) × Ad Spend for Ad, summed across all relevant ads and campaigns.

-The total revenue of orders that contain the product or variant, before shipping, taxes, discounts, or refunds.
+The total revenue of orders that contain the product or variant, after shipping, taxes, and discounts.

 Total number of sessions attributed to the product or variant, based on its share of units sold per ad.